Conversion Optimization

 24 Scientific Strategies to Increase your eCommerce Conversion Rate

-But at the same time, there are successful eCommerce stores that convert up to 20% of their visitors.
+Something that the most successful eCommerce stores already seem to be doing right, while converting up to 20% of their visitors.

 What do they do differently?
-Science: they rely heavily on user behavior studies.
+Science: they rely heavily on assessing user behavior & working on feedback.

 8. Make returns easy and flexible